IVRL/CCID/README.md

 ## Confidence prediction network
 In the `confidence` folder, there are \
 **(1)** `data_generation.py` generates the data used for training the confidence prediction network.
-Given the clean image, current implementation augments the data by rotating, flipping, and scaling.
-A random Gaussian noise ranging from `0-100` is added to the image to simulate the scenario of out-of-distribution noise level.
+Given the clean image, our current implementation augments the data by rotating, flipping, and scaling.
+A random Gaussian noise component with level ranging in `0-100` is added to the image to simulate the scenario of out-of-distribution noise levels.
 It may be extended to include also different noise types and different image domains.

-**(2)** `confidence_train.py` trains the built confidence prediction network.
-The training arguments is not given as args, but a built-in value inside the file.
+**(2)** `confidence_train.py` trains the novel confidence prediction network.
+The training argumentation is not given in args, but is a built-in value inside the file.

 **(3)** `confidence.py` provides the high-level confidence prediction (testing) API: the prediction is performed given the noisy image and its denoised version, the result is a confidence map with lower resolution.